 Petals ~ vignettes .
 Petals may scatter, but the memories remain ..

-Associated with the Buddhist themes of living in the present, Japanese cherry blossoms are a timeless metaphor for human existence … ” Helen Suk. notwithoutmypassport.com
+Also the Buddhist themes of living in the present, ” Japanese cherry blossoms are a timeless metaphor for human existence … ” Helen Suk. notwithoutmypassport.com

 ” To write about nonsense is like going to sea in a sieve .”
 W Tiggs